Kareem Hunt Player Prop Bets for NFL Week 14 | Cleveland vs. Baltimore 12/12/2021

 - Against the Ravens, Hunt has averaged 31.2 rushing yards per game over his four career matchups, 31.2 more yards than his over/under in Sunday's game.

-- In one of four games versus the Ravens Hunt has run for a touchdown.
+- In one of four games against the Ravens Hunt has rushed for a touchdown.
 But he did not have multiple TDs in that game.

-- Allowing 84.3 rushing yards per game, the Ravens have the best run defense in the league.
+- Hunt will go up against a Ravens squad that allows 84.3 rushing yards per game and is the NFL's best rush defense.

-- This year the Ravens are ranked ninth in the league in rushing touchdowns allowed (10).
+- Hunt and the Browns will face off against the NFL's ninth-ranked defense in terms of rushing touchdowns conceded (10).

 Recent Performances

-- In his Week 12 matchup with the Ravens, Hunt rushed for 20 yards on seven carries.
+- In his Week 12 matchup against the Ravens, Hunt carried the ball seven times for 20 yards.

 Hunt's Cleveland Teammates